vane/prosecco/README.md

 ## Description

-Slim, flexible and extendable NLP engine that can produce list of features from text based on provided condtions.
+Simple NLP engine that can produce list of features from text based on provided condtions.

 ## Install